-The LA_SpatialUnit makes use of the ISO spatial primitives GM_MultiCurve and GM_MultiSurface.
+The ISO 19152 class LA_SpatialUnit makes use of the ISO spatial primitives GM_MuliCurve and GM_MultiSurface.
 IHO does not use the GM_Multi primitives except for GM_MultiPoint (for soundings).
-S-100 does support GM_Curve and GM_Surface, therefore these ISO 19152 primitives are supported by the S121_SpatialAttributeType class.
+S-100 does support GM_Curve and GM_Surface, therefore these primitives are supported by the S121_SpatialAttributeType class.
 The composition is handled at the feature level.